zengdoc/version-manage-webpack-plugin/README.md

 # version-manage-webpack-plugin

-> Manage packaged resources according to the version number of package.json to achieve non-coverage release versions.
+> A webpack plugin for better manage packaged resources according to the version number of package.json to achieve non-coverage release versions.

 English | [简体中文](./README-zh.md)